Child Passenger Protection Act-Leandra's Law

 In our experience, the District Attorney’s Offices have a strict no negotiation policy on Leandra’s Law cases, and will not agree under any circumstances to a plea bargain down to a misdemeanor DWI charge.
 Thus, it is even more imperative that you retain attorneys with the requisite experience and background to defend a felony DWI case under Leandra’s Law, knowing that only a not guilty verdict at trial will prevent a felony conviction on your record.

 If you are charged with any DWI, aggravated DWI, DWAID or felony DWI charge, you need to be represented by an attorney with the knowledge, background and experience to defend your legal rights from the moment of your arraignment, through resolution of the case by a plea bargain or trial.
-Contact us online for your free initial consultation today.
+Contact us online for your initial consultation today.